 Working in a collaborative environment, however, has its challenges.
 According to a Harvard Business Review article, some of the most valuable team members can become bottlenecks if their time isn’t used wisely.
 Both individuals and teams need to collaborate to move the business forward, and key performers must be part of those collaborative sessions.
 But the keys to success in removing barriers to collaboration lies in the following:

 The challenge with some collaboration tools, like WebEx and GoToMeeting, for example, is that they are primarily designed as tools for one-way communications.
 Rather than being truly collaborative, webinar style meetings deliver presentation material to an audience, and provide only basic tools for feedback in the form of chat, polls, and quizzes.
 No one uses WebEx or GotToMeeting to do quick chats, ad hoc sharing sessions, or spontaneous video conferences.

-An effective collaboration tool should integrate into the flow of work, and be easily and quickly accessible to end-users.
+An effective collaboration tool, like Unified Communications, should integrate into the flow of work, and be easily and quickly accessible to end-users.
 It should literally be an extension of the user’s business phone number, chat environment, and video conferencing experience so collaboration flows naturally from other communication experiences.
 The best path to collaboration is choosing a tool that people enjoy using, and that ultimately helps the team with one of the most important assets for the business — time.